Last updated on April 15th, 2026 at 01:13 am

 When To Visit Split Croatia

 Split is best from May until September, when the weather is glorious, and Riva is at its most vibrant!
 And there’s more to do in the summer, from alfresco dining to boat trips and beach days!
 July and August are the peak – super crowded months!
-AVOID the Ultra Festival.
+AVOID the Ultra Festival, this is for loud music and teenagers.

 Book your hotel in advance